(updated 8th April 2019)

-Since his election last year, Mayor of London Sadiq Khan has made tackling air pollution in the capital a priority of his administration.
-This has led to the announcement of a number of policies that will affect fleets motorists.
-To help you keep up, we have sorted through the jumble of dates and acronyms to answer the key questions about these policies.
+Since his election Mayor of London Sadiq Khan has made tackling air pollution in the capital a priority of his administration.
+This has led to the announcement of a number of policies that will affect fleets and motorists.
+To help you keep up, we have answered all the key questions in our FAQ.

 Why is action being taken?